-It is said that there are 260,000 words in the English language, and we dare say that every one of them has been utilithe many benevolent philanthropists, politicians, statistized by cians and useless society women, who have been shouting about the horrors of Child Labor, but who at the same time admit that "nothing can be done".
+It is said that there are 260,000 words in the English language, and we dare say that every one of them has been utilized by the many benevolent philanthropists, politicians, statisticians and useless society women, who have been shouting about the horrors of Child Labor, but who at the same time admit that 'nothing can be done".

-At the annual convention of the government labor officials of the United States and Canada held in Richmond, Virginia, in May, 1923, a delegate made the following statement:
+At the annual convention of the government labor officials of the United States and Canada held in Richmond, Virginia, on the United States and Canada field in Richmond, Virginia, in May, 1923, a delegate made the following statement:

-"It is now clear that the National Government-the government to which you and I owe first allegiance, the government which can draft our boys for war and take away every dollar's worth of property for lawful use - cannot move a peg in taking care of its children, its future citizens, even if they are being worked twelve hours or longer each day."
+"It is now clear that the National Government-the government to which you and I owe first allegiance, the government which can draft our boys for war and take away every dollar's worth of property for lawful use-cannot move a peg in taking care of its children its future citizens away if they are in taking care of its children, its future citizens, even if they are being worked twelve hours or longer each day.